Thermodynamics predicts a stable microdroplet phase in polymer-gel mixtures undergoing elastic phase separation: Model

 Spherical droplets of the minority phase arise in finite systems when the volume fraction is less than a critical value~\cite{p:schrader2009,p:binder2012}.
 The thermodynamics in such situations differ from the common tangent construction and leads to the classical Gibbs-Thomson relations~\cite{p:weber2019}.
-Fig.\eqref{fig:schematic_01}(b) shows an unstable system of density $\phi_{0}$, that phase separates into a background matrix of density $\phi_{out}$ and a single droplet of radius $R$ of density $\phi_{in}$ in a finite box of volume $V$.
-Assuming an ansatz of a phase separated mixture comprising of $N$ spherical droplets of identical radius $R$, (referred to as the micro-droplet phase henceforth), the solvent volume fraction is given by $f = N (\frac{4}{3}\pi R^{3}/V)$.
+Fig.~\ref{fig:schematic_01}(b) shows an unstable system of volume fraction $\phi_{0}$, that phase separates into a background matrix of volume fraction $\phi_{out}$ and a single droplet of radius $R$ of volume fraction $\phi_{in}$ in a finite box of volume $V$.
+Assuming an ansatz of a phase separated mixture comprising of $N$ spherical droplets of identical radius $R$, (referred to as the micro-droplet phase henceforth), the solvent fraction is given by $f = N (\frac{4}{3}\pi R^{3}/V)$.
 The free energy of the micro-droplet phase is therefore $\mathcal{F} = f \mathcal{F}_{b}(\phi_{in}) + (1 -f) \mathcal{F}_{b}(\phi_{out}) + \mathcal{F}_{s}(f)$, where $\mathcal{F}_{s}(f) = \frac{N}{V} 4 \pi R^2 \gamma$, accounts for the interfacial energy between the droplet and the background phase.
-By imposing the mass conservation constraint and expressing the surface energy term in terms of the solvent fraction $f$, the free energy per unit volume is given by
+By imposing the mass conservation constraint and expressing the surface energy in terms of the solvent fraction $f$, the free energy per unit volume is given by